gpustack/gpustack/docs/user-guide/model-management.md

 ### Backend

 The inference backend.
-Currently, GPUStack supports two backends: llama-box and vLLM.
+Currently, GPUStack supports three backends: llama-box, vLLM and vox-box.
 GPUStack automatically selects the backend based on the model's configuration.

 For more details, please refer to the [Inference Backends](./inference-backends.md) section.